Longest Substring Without Repeating Characters 🧠

 - Check if the character at

-to the set/map, calculate the current length of the non-repeating substring asright - left + 1
+rightto the set/map, calculate the current length of the non-repeating substring asright - left + 1, and updatemaxLenif necessary. - Increment

 - Return